 - Sandy and SpongeBob think they saved Bikini Bottom by sending the worm down a cliff.
 And they would have, had the town not been relocated to the bottom of that cliff.

-- That said, Patrick and the townspeople become this when they move the town, having no faith in Sandy and SpongeBob actually succeeding in catching the worm; they only succeed in putting themselves in harm's way by going through with this plan after the duo have left.
+- That said, Patrick and the townspeople become this when they move the town, having no faith in Sandy and SpongeBob actually succeeding in catching the worm; they only succeed in putting themselves in harm's way by going through with this plan after the duo has left.